 Back to Sleep, Tummy Time, Swaddling and Safety – we’ll get you up to speed, as well as discuss ways to support the new parents.

 Preparing the family for a new baby sibling can be simultaneously joyful and somewhat stressful.

 This two-part series is geared toward both the expectant parents and siblings (2.9 years and older).
 At the first 1-hour family workshop, we will explore what the addition of a new baby means for everyone in the family through books, a variety of hands-on activity stations, and take-home arts & crafts projects (shhhhh, families will also create gifts for the new baby!)

-At the parent-only workshop scheduled in the evening, parents will receive support and education how best to prepare the family for the arrival of the newest baby.
-This workshop will include suggestions how to prepare the sibling(s) for the separation from the parents during birth; recommendations how to introduce the sibling(s) to the new baby; and a group discussion focused on the first weeks/months at home including possible parenting challenges.
+At the parent-only workshop scheduled in the evening, parents will receive support and education about how best to prepare the family for the arrival of the newest baby.
+This workshop will include suggestions on how to prepare the sibling(s) for the separation from the parents during birth; recommendations for how to introduce the sibling(s) to the new baby; and a group discussion focused on the first weeks/months at home including possible parenting challenges.
 There will be time for personal questions & answers.

 All registrations are per family, and include both the whole-family morning workshop and the parent-only evening workshop.